Rapid7 vs. Tenable: How Their Cloud Security Approaches Compare

 Ratings and reviews

 According to Gartner Peer Insights, Rapid7 has a 4.3-star rating with 739 reviews in the vulnerability assessment category.
-Users like the ease of use and integration.
-Community feedback notes the flexibility is an asset, but many customers have asked for cloud-native features in recent reviews.
+Users like the ease of use and integration and community feedback notes the flexibility is an asset.

 What is Tenable?